 The brushless motor offers another key feature that’s really great for everyone: greater control over the speed and power based on how hard you squeeze the trigger.
-While pretty much every one of the best cordless drills allows some variation in speed based on the trigger pull, it’s seriously noticeable with brushless drills like this offering from DeWalt.
+While pretty much every one of the drills allows some variation in speed based on the trigger pull, it’s seriously noticeable with brushless drills like this offering from DeWalt.

 Essentially, that means that you can use the same drill for assembling the book case you just bought and drilling an anchor directly into a wall stud.
 Talk about versatility!

 The drill also offers a lot of power, since it sits right at the top of the levels of voltage that a cordless drills for both home and professional use tend to offer.
 While I’m sure the day will come when we all have 38 volt drills, it’s still a long way off yet!

 Of course, what makes a tool great isn’t just its big features.
 The little details are really what it takes to go from having a pretty great drill to one of the best cordless drills.